lrozewicz/storybook-addon-jsdoc-to-mdx/README.md

 - Thanks to the Storybook community for the continuous support and inspiration.
 - Special thanks to everyone who contributed to making this addon better.

+## Contribution

+Contributions are welcome!
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcome.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.